 The United States is the country that democracy left behind.
 At its founding, the U.S. was on the cutting edge of democracy.
 Our Constitution rejected rule by kings and pioneered democratic innovations like civil liberties.
 But in the 200 years since, democratic institutions have continued to evolve – with improvements in legislatures, elections, the judiciary, party systems, and so on.
 Other Western nations, with more modern constitutions, have taken advantage of these institutional advances and made their democracies fairer, more representative, and more accountable to their citizens.
-We haven’t followed suit and we’ve become a second-rate democracy, with a government mired in gridlock, dominated by monied interests, and unresponsive to the public.
+We haven’t followed suit and we’ve become a second-rate democracy, with a government plagued by minority rule, mired in gridlock, dominated by monied interests, and unresponsive to the public.

 Most Americans have a sense that our political system is broken, but few realize that democracy is working much better in most other Western countries.
 Or that these other developed democracies have rejected many of the basic institutional characteristics that define the U.S political system.
 Consider the following:

 - Besides Luxembourg and Estonia, no other countries in the world follow the U.S. example and appoint Supreme Court justices for life – all now have mandatory term limits or age limits for justices.